mu-semtech/authorization-service/README.md

 <td>A grant represents a link between on one hand one or more access tokens an on the other hand one or more authenticadables.</td>
 <td><ul><li>[1] uuid mu:uuid</li><li>[*] accessToken auth:hasToken</li><li>[*] authenticadable auth:operatesOn</li></ul></td></tr>
 </table>

+# adding mu-authorization to a mu-semtech project
+## data
+To work mu-authorization will expect certain basic triples to be present in the triple store.
+You can add/alter them manually or you can include the turtle file that you find in /data/toLoad/basic-access-tokens.ttl.
+This turtle file defines the 4 basic access tokens types (show, update, create, delete), a group of basic access tokens, a grant that allows show/update/create rights on that group and an administrator user group that has these rights.
+The administrator group itself is also an authenticdable but there are no rights defined on this group.